 One of our goals is to communicate with parents on a regular basis.
 Once parents complete the enrollment process, their email address will be added to the list to receive our information announcements; however, it is the responsibility of the parents/guardians to keep an updated email address on file with the school.
 The school web page is updated on a weekly basis, and we encourage parents to use this service to keep updated on school news as well.
-When parents have a question, we encourage them to check the intermediate website by visiting www.southfayette.org and selecting intermediate school on the drop down menu.
-The current announcements link is on the left hand side of the page.
+When parents have a question, we encourage them to check the intermediate website by visiting www.southfayette.org and selecting Intermediate School on the drop down menu.